nishs9/nfl-simulation-engine-lite/db_setup_cli.md

 ## NFL Sim Engine Lite DB Setup CLI

 The `db_setup.py` script is a CLI that can be used to setup the backing DB that is utilized by the NFL Sim Engine.
+You run the script from the `utils` folder.
+It will generated a file called `nfl_stats.db` in the same directory.
+Move this file to the `src` folder to complete the setup of the DB.

 #### Execution flows:
 1. Full DB Hydration (online) -> Retrieves PBP data from the online data repo and generates the sim engine team stats table